christophschwaerzler/GPSCO/README.md

 Top left is the OCXO in a protective enclosure, which also increases thermal stability through wind protection.
 To the left of the Arduino board is a breadboard with the 74HC390 and under the Arduino another breadboard just for interfacing the connector to the GPS.
 You need a GPS with the 1 pps signal directly available, you do not need the NMEA data from the GPS for this simple setup.
+In my setup, I used a QLG1 GPS from GPS-Labs [4].
 Just ensure that the pps is solid, for example by checking that the onboard LED of the Arduino goes on and off rythmically in 1 second intervals.

 The system is quite sensible to HF-interference from the input frequency to the 1 pps, so take care to seperate the lines as far as possible.
 Most probably you will also need some choking on the lines (especially the 1 pps line) with ferrites